Redington Shores, Florida: 2000 census

-Redington Shores is located in a subtropical climate.
-The weather is consistently humid and has high temperatures.
-According to Weather Underground, the historical average day temperature is 79.7 degrees Fahrenheit, with the high averaging around 88.3 degrees and the low being 71.9 degrees.
-Redington Shores faces high wind speeds averaging around 9 miles per hour.
-The close proximity to the ocean brings a recurring ocean breeze that cools the beach area.

 Ecology

 Redington Shores is home to numerous plants and organisms which thrive around the beach and ocean.
 Plants on the beach include mangroves, sea oats, and sea grapes.
 All of these organisms prevent erosion on the dunes and are essential to organisms around them.
-The mangroves are protected due to the State’s “Mangrove Trimming and Preservation Act.”A population of coyotes and loggerhead turtles can be found in Redington Shores.
+The mangroves are protected due to the State's “Mangrove Trimming and Preservation Act.”
+A population of coyotes and loggerhead turtles can be found in Redington Shores.

 Karenia brevis, red tide, causes problems in the ocean at Redington Shores.
 An increase of this organism in the ocean causes harm to organisms around it.
 Due to the high concentration of K. brevis in the Gulf of Mexico, Redington Shores faces problems with deadly impacts on marine life.

 Library

 The community is served by the Gulf Beaches Public Library, located in nearby Madeira Beach.
 The library is supported by Madeira Beach, Redington Beach, North Redington Beach, Redington Shores, and Treasure Island.
 These five communities have combined their resources in order to fund the library.